 Lekjon Cottage – nicely located on the shore of the lake offers large rooms with extra beds and balcony.

-Tabo Cottage – More luxurious accomodation with beautifull rooms and suites to fit families of all sizes.
+Tabo Cottage – More luxurious accommodation with beautifull rooms and suites to fit families of all sizes.
 Offers a pool.

 All guesthouses mentioned above come with an on-site restaurant where you can hang out during the day.
 Be aware of the occasional macaque monkeys.
 Don’t eat on your balconies or store food in the room.
 They can get aggressive.
 Don’t feed them!

 Tailor Made Family Holidays in Sumatra

 If you are nervous about the idea of traveling Sumatra with kids, then we are happy to create a tailor made holiday in Sumatra for your family.
 It can be as active or relaxing as you want it to be.
 We will plan your vacation and you will have 24/7 assistance – so you don’t have to worry about anything.
 Just contact us with your requirements and wishes and we are happy to help.